tumaer/SciML/_sources/lecture/cc-1-linear.md

 $$\Rightarrow \vartheta_{j}^{(k+1)}=\vartheta_{j}^{(k)}+\alpha \left( y^{(i)}-h(x^{(i)}) \right) x_j^{(i)}$$

-which we can then solve with either batch gradient descent, or stochastic gradient descent.
+which we can then solve with either batch gradient descent or stochastic gradient descent.

 > The algorithm formally associated with the least squares method for logistic regression is slightly different!